jmau111/jmau111.github.io/content/posts/2023-02-08-windows-powershell-reg.md

 authors: ["jmau111"]
 ---

-I've been "PowerShelling" over the past weeks, so here are commands and tricks I find helpful for Windows security.
+I've been "PowerShelling" in the past weeks, so here are commands and tricks I find helpful for Windows security.

 ## System cmds